Dracaena cinnabari: Biology

 The dragon's blood tree usually produces its flowers around March, though flowering does vary with location.
 The flowers tend to grow at the end of the branches.
 The plants have inflorescences and bear small clusters of fragrant, white, or green flowers.
 The fruits take five months to completely mature.
 The fruits are described as a fleshy berry, which changes from green to black as it gradually ripens.
 The fleshy berry fruit ends up being an orange-red color that contains one to three seeds.
 The berries are usually eaten and dispersed by birds and other animals.

-The different shape of the dragon's blood tree is an adaptation for survival in arid conditions with low amounts of soil, such as in mountaintops.
+The shape of the tree is an adaptation for survival in arid conditions with low amounts of soil, such as in mountaintops.
 The large, packed crown provides shade and reduces evaporation.
 This shade also aids in the survival of seedlings growing beneath the adult tree, explaining why the trees tend to grow closer together.

+The dragon's blood tree's distinctive umbrella shape is made possible by its unusual growth pattern.
+Unlike most monocots, Dracaena cinnabari undergoes secondary growth—a rare ability that allows its trunk to thicken over time.
+While its stem develops growth ring-like zones, these do not reliably indicate age since they form from irregular vascular bundle patterns rather than seasonal growth cycles.

+This growth mechanism differs significantly from dicot trees.
+Instead of forming continuous growth rings, D. cinnabari produces scattered vascular strands in its secondary tissue.
+This unique structure provides the necessary support for its broad crown while being efficient in its harsh, resource-limited environment.
+The evolutionary adaptation from primary to secondary vascular tissues demonstrates how this monocot developed its tree-like form, combining water conservation through its dense crown with structural stability from its specialized stem growth.
+These features collectively enable the species to thrive in challenging high-altitude, arid conditions where few other trees can survive.

 Taxonomy

-The first description of D. cinnabari was made during a survey of Socotra led by Lieutenant Wellsted of the East India Company in 1835.
-It was first named Pterocarpus draco, but in 1880, the Scottish botanist Isaac Bayley Balfour made a formal description of the species and renamed it as Dracaena cinnabari.
+The first scientific description of D. cinnabari was made during a survey of Socotra led by Lieutenant Wellsted of the East India Company in 1835.
+It was first named Pterocarpus draco, but in 1880 the Scottish botanist Isaac Bayley Balfour made a formal description of the species and renamed it as Dracaena cinnabari.
 Of between 60 and 100 Dracaena species, D. cinnabari is one of only six species that grow as a tree.

-Evolution

 Along with other plants on Socotra, D. cinnabari is thought to have derived from the Tethyan flora.
-It is considered a remnant of the Mio-Pliocene Laurasian subtropical forests that are now almost extinct due to the extensive desertification of North Africa.
+It is considered a remnant of the Mio-Pliocene Laurasian subtropical forests that are now almost extinct because of the extensive desertification of North Africa.